-Tom and Debra Mauro are legendary citizens of Alberta whose philanthropic interests are varied and many.
+Tom and Debra Mauro are legendary citizens of Alberta whose philanthropic interests are varied and numerous.
 Co-chairs of the luxury home building company Albi Homes until 2015, Tom and Debra have always been focused on supporting worthy causes.

-Tom spearheaded the first ever Miracle Homes, raising money for the Alberta Children’s Hospital; the YWCA Sheriff King Home project; and the Native Women’s Shelter.
+Tom spearheaded the first-ever Miracle Homes, raising money for the Alberta Children’s Hospital; the YWCA Sheriff King Home project; and the Native Women’s Shelter.
 He served as Co-Chair of the Founding Board of the Sheldon Kennedy Child Advocacy Centre.
 He was inducted into the Canadian Home Builders’ Association Hall of Fame in 2007 and also selected as a Distinguished Alumnus by SAIT in 2009.

 Debra is Chair of numerous Boards including the Sheldon Kennedy Child Advocacy Centre and HomeFront, a Calgary organization dedicated to reducing domestic violence.
-She has been the proud recipient of Canada’s “Top 100 Women Entrepreneurs” distinction, and was named one of the “Leading Entrepreneurs of the World” in 2002.
-In 2005 the Consumers’ Choice Award for Business Excellence named Debra “Businesswoman of the Year.”
+She has been the proud recipient of Canada’s “Top 100 Women Entrepreneurs” distinction and was named one of the “Leading Entrepreneurs of the World” in 2002.
+In 2005, the Consumers’ Choice Award for Business Excellence named Debra “Businesswoman of the Year.”
 She is also a proud member of the St. Mary’s University Board of Governors.